 People have many different reasons for deciding to participate in psychotherapy.
 Some choose this option as they are going through a major life change (unemployment, divorce, pregnancy, traumatic event), or because they are not handling stressors as well as they would like.
 Some clients are looking to get clarity on goals or values and learning the skills to make effective choices in their lives.
-Others people are looking for support and new skills around coping effectively with concerns such as depression, anxiety, substance abuse, relationship problems, low self-worth, or other serious concerns.
-Therapy can help meet the needs of many individuals using an individualized approach to treatment that allows each client to thrive in a safe, confidential environment.
+Others people are looking for support and new skills around coping effectively with concerns such as depression and mood disorders, anxiety, substance abuse, relationship problems, low self-worth, or other serious concerns.
+Therapy can help meet the needs of many individuals using a tailored approach to treatment that allows each client to thrive in a safe, confidential environment.

 Individuals are usually ready for therapy when they are ready to change.
 Change is difficult for anyone at anytime and sometimes there is a right time to start therapy.
 If you feel ready to view situations from a different perspective, to challenge old patterns of thinking or behavior, and have the time and resources to attend regularly - now might be the right time for you to start therapy!